SaadKhan-Pyt/Studen-Enrollment-Portal/README.md

 ## Run The Project In VS Code

 Open this folder in VS Code:
-Save this whole Project in a folder named "Student Portal Project"
+Save this whole Project in a folder named "Student Portal Project".
+Decompress "node_modules.zip" folder first in frontend file.
 ```bash
 code "/your path/Student Portal Project"
 ```